Tierion/now-boltwall/README.md

 ```

-`now-boltwall deploy` will deploy a live boltwall instance to zeit's server, giving you
+`now-boltwall deploy` will deploy a live boltwall instance to vercel's server, giving you
 a URL where you can access it.

 Both secrets and a `.env` file are supported for passing configurations to the deployment.
 If